JohnToro-CZAF/AntiDIF/README.md

 Paper link:

-AntiDIF is built on top of RL-DIF (link to codebase)
+AntiDIF is built on top of RL-DIF https://github.com/flagshippioneering/pi-rldif

 See tutorial.ipynb for a minimal example walkthrough